College Suicide Prevention Guide

 - Social isolation and/or alienation

-- Medical conditions such as a chronic ailment or terminal illness that could worsen depression
+- Medical conditions, such as a chronic ailment or terminal illness

 - Extreme mood swings and/or personality changes